tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 ##  Vectors

-A vector (single-dimensioned array) is a stream of homogeneous data elements.
+A vector (single-dimensioned array, or list) is a stream of homogeneous data elements.
 The size of the vector may be specified at documentation time or left unspecified until runtime.
 In either case, the length declares the number of bytes, not the number of elements, in the vector.
 The syntax for specifying a